Your Position:Home - Beijing Customs Clearance

 Exceptions (“Four Categories of Measures”): Goods subject to national special regulatory measures—such as tariff quota management or trade remedy actions—must comply with relevant regulations during import and circulation, even within the “zero-tariff” scope.

-In summary, Hainan's “zero-tariff” policy is a systematic initiative designed to attract global resources to Hainan by substantially reducing import costs, foster local industries, and ultimately achieve the goal of free and convenient trade.
+In summary, Beijing's “zero-tariff” policy is a systematic initiative designed to attract global resources to Beijing by substantially reducing import costs, foster local industries, and ultimately achieve the goal of free and convenient trade.